alecive/alecive.github.io/_posts/2015-04-30-CV-AlessandroRoncone.md

    end: 2011
    location: Università degli studi di Genova, IT
    location-link: http://www.unige.it
-   description: "I implemented a multisensory machine learning system in order to improve the detection and the identification of an object in the iCub robot's workspace.
+   description: "I implemented a multisensory machine learning system in order to improve the detection and the identification of objects in the iCub robot's workspace.
 Specifically, I implemented an SVM-based system able to integrate between the visual system and the haptic information coming from the F/T sensor of the iCub robot.
 The system proved to be successful in improving the vision-based detection of a set of objects by means of the haptic exploration of the same objects."
  - name: B.Sc. with honors in Biomedical Engineering
    title: Thesis title `Support Vector Machine Analysis applied to a Manipulator in a Non-Structured Environment`
    start: 2005